knotdvn/fork-spoon/README.md

 	-in the terminal type: cd ~/Desktop
 	(you are now at the Desktop.)

-	-type: mkdir git
+	-type: mkdir git_demo
-	(this creates a folder on the desktop called git)
+	(this creates a folder on the desktop called git_demo)

-	-type: cd git
+	-type: cd git_demo
 	(you are now in that folder)

 	-type: git clone [the url of your git repo]
 	(see note in step 2 example: https://github.com/knotdvn/fork-spoon.git )
+	(git refers to the unix command which runs the git program, clone and the url are paramaters passed to the program) (the git program parses its paramaters and decides to "clone the url repo into the current local directory")

 	-this downloads the repo into your current directory, you now have the repo files on your machine.

 4. Modify and save changes to your repo.

 	-open the fork-spoon folder in the file browser.
-	(from your desktop click on the git folder, then the fork-spoon folder)
+	(from your desktop click on the git_demo folder, then the fork-spoon folder)

 	-open the proof folder